natalie-23-gill/scRNA_Murine_Olfactory_Bulb/README.md

 6. Bray, N. L., Pimentel, H., Melsted, P. & Pachter, L. Near-optimal probabilistic RNA-seq quantification.
 Nat Biotechnol 34, 525–527 (2016).

-## Note:
+## Data Availability:

-The data for this project is part of ongioing research that has not been published yet so it has been removed from the repository.
+The data used for this project is part of ongioing research that has not been published yet so it has been removed from the repository.

 ## Created: 10/07/2021